 From cheap and free things to do to the best inexpensive places to stay in Melbourne, this is the ultimate guide for backpacking in one of Australia’s top cities.

 Melbourne certainly lived up to its status as the world’s most liveable city.
 Making a name for itself during the Victorian Gold Rush in the 19th century, this buzzing cosmopolitan is thriving with hidden charms and quirky character.

-Melbourne may not have world-renowned architecture like its neighbour Sydney, or enviable sunshine like Brisbane, but it has positioned itself as Australia’s cultural capital.
+Melbourne may not have world-renowned architecture like its neighbor Sydney, or enviable sunshine like Brisbane, but it has positioned itself as Australia’s cultural capital.
 It’s stylish and sophisticated but also urban and rugged.

 Hundreds of laneways and arcades hidden within the crevices of art-deco high-rises and modernist skyscrapers pump life into its creative core.
 You’ll discover bars, restaurants, shops and cafes all crammed together with a steady flow of excitable and hungry tourists.